jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/Svelte cheat sheet.md

 <Component />
 ```

-- to use a component from outside of Svelte:
+- components are compiled to regular JavaScript classes, so you can use them outside of Svelte

 ```js
 import App from './App.svelte'